 GOYENS, WILLIAM (1794–1856).
 William Goyens (or Goings), early Nacogdoches settler and businessman, was born in Moore County, North Carolina, in 1794, the son of William Goings, a free mulatto, and a white woman.
-He came to Texas in 1820 and lived at Nacogdoches for the rest of his life.
+He came to Galveston, Texas, in 1820 and lived at Nacogdoches for the rest of his life.
 Although he could not write much beyond his signature, he was a good businessman.
 He was a blacksmith and wagonmaker and engaged in hauling freight from Natchitoches, Louisiana.
 On a trip to Louisiana in 1826, he was seized by William English, who sought to sell him into slavery.
 In return for his liberty, Goyens was induced to deliver to English his slave woman and to sign a note agreeing to peonage for himself, though reserving the right to trade on his own behalf.
 After his return to Nacogdoches, he successfully filed suit for annulment of these obligations.

 During the Mexican Texas era, Goyens often served as conciliator in the settlement of lawsuits under the Mexican laws.
 He was appointed as agent to deal with the Cherokees, and on numerous occasions he negotiated treaties with the Comanches and other Indians, for he was trusted not only by them but also by the Mexicans and Anglo-Americans in East Texas.
 He also operated an inn in connection with his home near the site of what is now the courthouse in Nacogdoches.
 In 1832 he married Mary Pate Sibley, who was white.
 Sibley had one son, Henry Sibley, by a former marriage, but Goyens and Mary had no children.

 Daniel James Kubiak, Monument to a Black Man (San Antonio: Naylor Company, 1972); A.C.
 Greene, Sketches from the Five States of Texas (College Station: Texas A&M University Press, 1998); Gary Clayton Anderson, The Conquest of Texas: Ethnic Cleansing in the Promised Land, 1820-1875 (Norman: University of Oklahoma Press, 2005); Bexar Archives, Dolph Briscoe Center for American History, University of Texas at Austin.
 Robert Bruce Blake Research Collection, Steen Library, Stephen F. Austin State University; Dolph Briscoe Center for American History, University of Texas at Austin; Texas State Archives, Austin; Houston Public Library, Houston.
 Nacogdoches Archives, Steen Library, Stephen F. Austin State University; Dolph Briscoe Center for American History, University of Texas at Austin; Texas State Archives, Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.R.
-B. Blake, "GOYENS, WILLIAM," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fgo24), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, R. B. Blake, "GOYENS, WILLIAM," accessed July 11, 2020, http://www.tshaonline.org/handbook/online/articles/fgo24.